 Assess the nominee’s accomplishments in comparison with those of his or her peers at the same career stage.

-Focus on the nominee’s scientific accomplishments during his/her independent career and omit the details of graduate and postdoctoral work or information typically included in the CV, such as positions and awards.
+Focus on the nominee’s scientific accomplishments during his/her independent career and omit the details of the graduate and postdoctoral work or information typically included in the CV, such as positions and awards.

 Include a mention of the relationship of the letter writer to the nominee (e.g. thesis advisor, colleague, etc.)